ljw1004/roslyn/docs/specs/feature - async iterators.md

 ```

 There'll be lots of debate over which exact syntax to use for an async-foreach.
 I don't know which is best.
 I'm inclined to write a prototype which supports *all* of them to see how they all feel in practice.

+### Discussion: type inference

+Async iterator methods are not allowed to be lambdas in C#.
+Therefore there are no type inference concerns about them.

+(As for VB, it will need to figure out type inference and overload resolution for them, similar to how it has to figure it out for arbitrary async returns.
+The default return type for an async lambda is `IAsyncEnumerable<T>`.)

+### Discussion: `IAsyncOperationWithProgress<TResult,TProgress>`

+The Windows type `IAsyncOperationWithProgress<TResult,TProgress>` represents something that can report progress of type `TProgress`, and can also return a value of type `TResult`.

+Under the current proposal you can't write an async iterator method with this return type.
+That's because (1) we only work with arity-1 generic tasklikes, (2) we require a `builder.SetResult()` method that takes no arguments.

+The reason for restricting to arity-1 generic tasklikes is to allow type inference of lambdas: there has to be a way for the compiler to infer from a lambda containing `return 5` that its return type is `Task<int>`.
+And in VB there has to be a way for the compiler to infer from a lambda containing `Yield 5` that its return type is `IEnumerable<int>`.
+We solved this problem by requiring the tasklike to have arity 1, and its generic type parameter is the type of the operand.

+If we wanted to support lambdas with higher arity, we'd have to enshrine the convention that an "arity 2 builder" has two generic type parameters, the first relating to any `return` statements inside it, the second relating to any `yield` statements.
+This is plausible but a bit weird.

+C# doesn't have to suppport iterator lambdas, nor async iterator lambdas, so the problem disappears.
+For C# we could decide to allow arbitrary arity builders for an async iterator lambda.
+But I don't like this because (1) it feels awkward, (2) it would preclude C# from ever having iterator lambdas in the future.